Bass guitar scale length – what you need to know

 “If bass players run the risk of selecting a set of strings that are ‘too short’, what’s stopping me buying a longer set and just trimming them down to the length that I need?

 On face value, this is a logical question, and yes this can work for some people.
-We have a staff member here that loves Elixir strings and trims them down to fit his short scale Fender Mustang.
 That being said, string manufacturers will create their sets specifically for certain scale length basses and often the gauges they select are carefully chosen to help give optimum performance and playability.

-The bass string landscape can prove baffling at times, but we do hope that we have been able to explain the concept of scale length a bit more here.
+We do hope that we have been able to explain the concept of scale length and demystify the world of bass strings a bit more here.